-72. Sometimes they give them a medicine or herbal tea to drink.
+72. Sometimes a Medicine Doctor will give a patient a liquid medicine or herbal tea to drink.

-73. Since 196xxx the Migwitch Mahnomen, "Wild Rice Thanksgiving Days", celebration has been held on the third weekend of July by the community members in Ball Club, MN.
-The event is open to the public.
+73. Every year since 1962 the Mii-Gwitch Mahnomen Days, "Wild Rice Thanksgiving Days", celebration has been held on the third weekend of July, and celebrated by the community members in Ball Club, MN.
+In July of 2018 they celebrated their 56th Annual Traditional Pow Wow.
+The annual event is open to the public.

 79. Dangerous in the sense that Midewiwin can be spiritually dangerous.

-80. If you are living the right life, and your relatives are living the right life, and you have your own power under control, there is no reason to be scared of them.
+80. If you are living the right life, and your relatives are living the right life, and you have your own power under control, there is no reason to be afraid of them.

 82. But he will not always grant you your request.
-For example, an individual, another relative of Paul Buffalo, asked the Medicine Doctor to put the jibik (bad medicine, "foul play," a hex) on his ex-wife in order to have her die so that he could get custody of their child.
+For example, an individual, another relative of Paul Buffalo, asked the Medicine Doctor to put the jibik (bad medicine, "foul play," a hex) on his ex-wife in order to get custody of their child.
 He refused.